Jason Pullen, Support and Operations Lead at ExpenSys, talks to us about what it is that makes expense management software truly cross-sector.

 This sort of flexibility just isn’t available with most other systems, as a result, we continue to meet unusual, and often demanding challenges that others cannot.

-How is this different to other systems?
+How is this different from other systems?

 Most systems expect the user to select from a standard list of Expense Types, and these usually have more in common with account code descriptions than items people actually buy.
 Nobody goes into a shop and asks for ‘Staff Welfare’!